ChristianStefaniw/eMenuSuite/readme.md

 I realize what I did incorrectly in this project and I fixed the gaps in my knowledge.
 Please see some of my more recent Flutter projects such as [MarkSpace](https://github.com/christianstefaniw/markspace-client).
 Cheers!
+(I started this project in October 2020 and finished in November 2020)
 <br>
 https://emenu-service.herokuapp.com/